 2. Avengers: Infinity War (2018, $673.6 mil domestic/2.037 billion worldwide)- The first part of a culmination of a film dynasty and a nod to the legacy of the previous 18 films, Infinity War has to do so much in order for it to be successful.
 With directors Joe and Anthony Russo again at the helm, the movie pays off with an amazing spectacle that rewards fans for watching the previous films in the series while still making it approachable for anyone who has missed out on the previous adventures.
 A quest for the Infinity Stones that has spanned many a Marvel film, it finally comes to a head as the Mad Titan Thanos (played by Josh Brolin) squares off against many of the collective forces of good that have appeared over the years in this cinematic universe.
 While one could argue for more screen time for any of their favorite characters in this movie, the collaborative effort made by all makes for an awesome viewing experience that delights and amazes even with its longer running time.
 This film truly exemplifies the term “blockbuster” in every way.

-1. Captain America: The Winter Soldier (2014, $259.7 mil domestic/714.4 worldwide)- When taken as a whole, this film breathes as much as a well-constructed political spy thriller as it is excellent superhero flick and in essence, this combination makes for a welcome change for us as an audience.
+1. Captain America: The Winter Soldier (2014, $259.7 mil domestic/714.4 worldwide)- When taken as a whole, this film breathes as much as a well-constructed political spy thriller as it is excellent superhero flick, and in doing so makes for a welcome change for us as an audience.
 With his best turn as the conflicted super-soldier, Chris Evans carries us through the tumultuous inner workings of the S.H.I.E.L.D agency he works for and why the secrets Nick Fury (Samuel L. Jackson) and others keep from him may come back to haunt them both.
 The agency’s biggest secrets include a couple of major plot twists that affect a great deal of the Marvel Universe moving forward.

 Ever following the righteous path, Cap along with Black Widow (Scarlett Johansson, in yet another instance that her character deserves her own movie) and Falcon (Anthony Mackie) try to overcome all the odds and an enigmatic assassin (Sebastian Shaw) to save millions of people from getting exterminated.
 Kudos to directors the Russo brothers for not only reminding us of the greatness of acting legend Robert Redford but coming up with a story that combines so many quality elements, while still making The First Avenger even more relevant watching it in hindsight today.